-- B1.
-The base paths are 60 feet in length.
+- 1. The base paths are 60 feet in length.
 Measurements are taken from the point of home plate to the back edges of first base and third base, and from the foul line edges of first and third base to the center of second base.
-First and third base are entirely inside the corners of the diamond while second base is centered on the corner. - B2.
+First and third base are entirely inside the corners of the diamond while second base is centered on the corner. - 2.
 The pitching rubber is located 46 feet from the point of home plate in a direct line with second base.
+At the North Field, the correct pitching rubber is the one furthest from home plate and closest to second base.
+At Sims, the correct pitching rubber is closest to home plate.